Cowra Japanese Garden and Cultural Centre

 The cultural centre showcases exhibitions from a variety of local and regional artists and has two galleries featuring an extensive collection of Japanese artworks and artefacts.

 Take time to explore the five hectares of garden and enjoy its beauty and tranquillity.
 Feed the Koi carp from the viewing platforms overlooking the lakes.
-Hire an audio tour for an intimate and informative experience.
 Enjoy modern Australian and Japanese cuisine at the licensed cafe.